shongscience/Analysis-of-Galaxy-Clustering-Using-Halo-Occupation-Distribution/README.md

 2. HOW to run
 ===================================

-I have put my all-in-one python script, as an example to how to use the 'halomod' package.
+I have put my all-in-one python script, as an example of how to use the 'halomod' package.

 For the best fit parameters, this script also utilizes the Bayesian MCMC sampler, 'emcee'.